Day Trips

 Drive time 35–40 minutes

-Snorkelling Rocky edges at both ends of the beach
+Snorkelling Rocky outcrops at beach ends

 Cost Free